tumble1999/savaslabs.github.io/_posts/2016-08-02-internship-thoughts.md

 <span class="caption">[_Source_](http://dilbert.com/strip/2011-04-22).</span>

 Likewise, I found the internship to be anything but a one-sided experience.
-My thoughts on workflow and documentation were welcome from the beginning and it was nice to have my voice be a part of the discussion about virtualization even though I had minimal experience.
-It was very satisfying to contribute to the company at the same time Savas was investing in me.
+My thoughts on workflow and documentation were welcome from the beginning and it was nice to have my voice be a part of the discussion about virtualization, even though I had minimal experience.
+It was very satisfying to contribute to the company while Savas was investing in me.

 ## The Learning

-**There is a. lot. to. learn** (I mean, it can’t _all_ be roses right?).
+**There is.
+A lot.
+To.
+Learn** (I mean, it can’t _all_ be roses right?).

 Though comfortable with programming syntax when I started (a significant portion of my last job was writing custom object-oriented programs for mechanical systems), I had never heard of [git](https://git-scm.com/) before or had any idea how to use the command line.
 I had, essentially, _zero_ Web Development experience[^1].